omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ## limit order

-A limit order is an extreme case of a liquidity range.
+A limit order is an extreme case of a liquidity range, where the lower bound equals the upper bound:

 ```
 orderMessage